 The beloved sing and songwriter has embraced her role as a spokesperson for cancer, and talks often about using complimentary medicine during her treatment.

 “John’s unique cannabis formulas have been a huge help to me with sleep, stress, mood, and of course pain,” Newton-John told BNA.
-“I was able to wean myself completely off morphine and all pain meds using cannabis which is something I think everyone should know is possible.”
+“I was able to wean myself completely off all pain meds using cannabis which is something I think everyone should know is possible.”

 Newton-John was first diagnosed with breast cancer in 1992.
 At the time, she received nine months of chemotherapy and a breast removal surgery called a mastectomy.